lexokazaki/LexCode/README.md

 **LexCode** is a symbolic markup framework designed for emotional and physical expression in AI and robotic systems.
 It encodes emotion, nuance, gesture, and ethical context into compact strings—enabling emotionally-aware communication between agents, users, and appliances.

 ---
+⚠️ **Archived Notice**

+This project, formerly known as **LexCode**, has been succeeded by **[LexTML](https://github.com/yourusername/LexTML)**.

+LexTML expands on the original ideas of symbolic emotional markup with better structure, modularity, and contextual intelligence.

+This repo is preserved for reference only.

 ## 📄 White Paper